Generic selectors

 Logo for the Marine Institute

-The University of Georgia Marine Institute on Sapelo Island is seeking to hire an Academic Professional to develop and provide oversight of the Institute’s residential instructional programs for University students.
-The candidate will also serve on the UGAMI leadership team as the Assistant Director for Academics, mentor students conducting independent research, and teach field courses in their area of specialization.
-The candidate will also serve on the UGAMI leadership team as the Assistant Director for Academics, mentor students conducting independent research, and teach field courses in their area of specialization.
-The position is a full-time, non-tenure track faculty position.
+The University of Georgia Marine Institute on Sapelo Island (https://ugami.uga.edu/) is seeking to hire an Assistant Director for Academics to develop and provide oversight of the Institute’s residential instructional programs for University students.
+The candidate will serve on the UGAMI leadership team, contribute to outreach and development efforts, and teach courses in their area of specialization.
+This position is classified as an Academic Professional, which is a non-tenure track faculty position.

-A Ph.D. in Marine Science or a related discipline is required for this position.
+A Ph.D. in Marine Science or a related discipline is required.
 A complete description and application materials can be found on the university’s faculty job portal https://www.ugajobsearch.com/postings/392515.
-Applications received by September 13, 2024 are assured full consideration.
-The position has a target start date of November 2024.
+Applications received by October 11, 2024 are assured full consideration.
+The position has a target start date of January 2025.
 Inquiries should be directed to Dr. Merryl Alber, Chair of the Search Committee (ugamidir@uga.edu), with the subject line: Academic Professional.

 Sapelo Symposium